plasne/openid-connect/README.md

 -   Azure AD application

--   Azure App Configuration
+-   Azure App Configuration (optional)

--   Azure Key Vault
+-   Azure Key Vault (technically optional, but strongly recommended)

 Ideally, you would also host this application on a platform which support Managed Identity, for example: